 Notable things about him:

 - Upon marriage, royal princes often receive a dukedom from the monarch; however, on Edward's wedding day, he was given the title of "Earl of Wessex"note .
-He will reportedly take on his father's title of Duke of Edinburgh upon Prince Philip's death.
+He will take on his father's title of Duke of Edinburgh once his parents have both passed.note

 - In his youth, he was dogged by rumours that he's gay, which were somewhat quieted when he married Sophie Rhys-Jones in 1999.
 Somewhat ironically given said rumours, Edward is the only one of his siblings who has not divorced.
-He and Sophie married in a relatively private ceremony (by royal standards) in St. George's Chapel at Windsor Castle and by all accounts are still happy together.
-The happy couple have two children, Lady Louise Windsor (13th in line to the throne), and James, Viscount Severn (12th).
+He and Sophie married in a relatively private ceremony (by royal standards) in St. George's Chapel at Windsor Castle and by all accounts (and appearances) are still happily married.
+They have two children, Lady Louise Windsor, and James, Viscount Severn.

 - He's long shown an interest in theatre and television production, going on to host several documentaries.
 His first foray into TV was It's a Royal Knockout, generally seen as a bit of a misstep.